Cypriot Second Division: Structure

-Current format (Since 2018–19)
+Current format (Since 2022–23)

-Sixteen clubs are competing in the league, playing each other twice, once at home and once away for a total of 30 games per team.
-The champion and the second place team are promoted to the Cypriot First Division and the bottom four are relegated to the Cypriot Third Division.
+Sixteen clubs are competing in the league, facing each other at least once (either at home or away).
+Afterwards, the table split into two groups, with the top eight teams entering the promotion round and the bottom eight teams entering the relegation round.
+The champion, 2nd and 3rd placed teams are promoted to the Cypriot First Division, whilst the bottom three are relegated to the Cypriot Third Division.

 Points system

 The points system of the Cypriot Second Division changed three times during the years:

 From 1953–54 until 1959–60 season, teams were awarded two points for a win, one point for a draw and zero points for a defeat.
 From 1960–61 until 1969–70 season, teams were awarded three points for a win, two points for a draw and one point for a defeat.
 From 1970–71 until 1990–91 season, teams were awarded two points for a win, one point for a draw and zero points for a defeat.
 Since 1991–92 season (until present time), teams are awarded three points for a win, one point for a draw and zero points for a defeat.